Systems Theory and Audio Feedback

 Systems that receive a continual input of energy can become self-organising.
 For example, the sun provides the energy that drives the water cycle with its evaporation, rainfall, and river flow.
 This energy shapes the character of rivers as people know them, creating the recurring rapids and eddies that consistently appear depending on the water levels (Capra, 1996).

-Although I will not elaborate on this here, I propose that people’s chosen actions function in a similar manner.
-Each chosen action tends to (1) strengthen the ideas and feelings that motivated it, while (2) weakening those associated with the rejected alternative actions.
-The feedback cycles that organise these chosen actions, feelings, and ideas form a self-organising process that continually shapes a person’s character.
+Although I have not elaborated on this here, I propose that the damping and amplifying feedback cycles that organise a person’s life, their actions, feelings and ideas, form a self-organising system that continually shapes a person’s character.

 Conclusion

 First, I found amplifying feedback cycles useful for understanding and assisting my counselling clients.
 The cycles help understand what drives a problem.
-Then I realised that other amplifying cycles were driving global heating and more.
-Systems theory applies to any system.
+Then I realised that other amplifying cycles were driving global heating – and that systems theory applies to any system.
 This framework helps me understand the world, including human problem development and recovery.

 Amplifying feedback cycles do not exist in isolation; various inhibiting factors can slow or delay the exponential changes they might otherwise produce.
 Recognising these influences enhances the credibility of systems theory and deepens understanding of amplifying feedback.
 In turn, this reinforces the argument that such cycles are key drivers of both climate change and human problems.